google/opencasebook/patents.md

 The OIN Linux System is defined as follows:[^OINLinuxSystem]

-  > “Linux Environment Component” shall mean any of the software packages
+  > "Linux Environment Component" shall mean any of the software packages
   > whose released source code shall be identified on the OIN website,
   > including bug fixes and error corrections thereto, or a Predecessor
   > Release or Successor Release of any of such packages.
   >
-  > “Linux System” shall mean a Linux Environment Component or any combination
+  > "Linux System" shall mean a Linux Environment Component or any combination
   > of such components to the extent each such component is (i) generally
   > available under an Open Source License or in the public domain (and the
   > source code for such component is generally available) and (ii) Distributed